 It’s a sad truth, but you do need an antivirus to securely use Android these days.
 Google Play is teeming with beautiful and interesting apps, but it also has its fair share of bad apples seeking to misuse your personal data, drain your battery life, or be malicious in other creative and surprising ways.
 Fortunately, there’s no lack of high-quality antivirus apps: We’ve previously looked at three of the best antivirus apps (Kaspersky, Lookout, and F-Secure), and also reviewed Lookout on its own.
-Today I’m here to look at another product that strives not only to protect you from viruses, but actually make your phone or tablet faster: Advanced Mobile Care.
+Today I’m here to look at another product that strives not only to protect you from viruses but actually make your phone or tablet faster: Advanced Mobile Care [No Longer Available].

-Before we get started, full disclosure: IObit, the company who makes Advanced Mobile Care, also offers some of its software via MakeUseOf Rewards.
-This is not, however, a sponsored review.
+Before we get started, full disclosure: This is not a sponsored review.
 With over half a million Google Play downloads and a 4.7-star average coming from over 6,100 reviews, Advanced Mobile Care is impressive enough to review in its own right.

 Initial Impressions and Getting Started

 When you first launch Advanced Mobile Care, it starts you off with a quick three-screen tour (also known as an “onboarding”).
 This sets the visual tone for the app, which is generally blue and glow-y:

 Many people look at their smartphones and tablets as entertainment devices, and it looks like IObit decided the app should take this notion and run with it.
 It also stresses simplicity: